8 of the Biggest TikTok Scams To Watch Out For

 1. Easy money offers and fake giveaways

 Many people are susceptible to the chance of making easy money.
 With this scam, the criminal will lure you in with claims of large financial rewards for a little effort on your part.
-Many times, these accounts will also promise that if you do what it asks, someone famous will give away a large sum of money to a random user.
+Many times, these accounts will also promise that if you do what they ask, someone famous will give away a large sum of money to a random user.
+Likewise, watch out for credit repair scams, or people offering to fix your credit.

 When you are approached with an offer that’s too good to be true, it’s because it is.
-No one is going to give you tons of money or gift cards for liking, following, or sharing information on an account.
-Although most social media platforms don’t allow these scams, reading their terms of service can be confusing for anyone.
+No one is going to give you tons of money, gift cards, or fix your credit score for liking, following, or sharing information on an account.

 2. Duplicated celebrity and influencer accounts